 This means that for each domain-specific protocol a translator function (to the neutral information model) has to be implemented.
-To limit the number of domain specific protocol translators in the gateway manufacturers of smart appliances could integrate this translation step into the smart device (see Error!
-Reference source not found.).
+To limit the number of domain specific protocol translators in the gateway manufacturers of smart appliances could integrate this translation step into the smart device (Figure 8).